berl/starfish/docs/source/sptx-format/output_formats/IntensityTable/index.rst

 ==============

-The :py:class:`IntensityTable` summarizes information about RNA features that are detected in Image-based transcriptomics experiments.
+The :py:class:`IntensityTable` summarizes information about RNA features that are detected in image-based transcriptomics experiments.
 The most common features are spots, pixels, or connected pixels that result from the fluorescence of a probe that has been experimentally attached to an RNA molecule.

-To gather information on the RNA present in a tissue slice, Image-based transcriptomics experiments require the imaging of the same RNA molecules over multiple rounds and across multiple fluorescence channels.
+To gather information on the RNA present in a tissue slice, image-based transcriptomics experiments require the imaging of the same RNA molecules over multiple rounds and across multiple fluorescence channels.
 In multiplex assays, the identity of these spots is only determined after measuring the spot's intensity across all rounds and channels.
-In sequential experiments, each round and channel identifies all detected RNA molecules for a specific target.
+In sequential assays, each round and channel identifies all detected RNA molecules for a specific target.

 The :py:class:`IntensityTable` stores a summary of the intensity of each feature across each round